Gå till innehåll

 Haneda Airport, Tokyo

 Haneda Airport is served by the Tokyo Monorail in approximately 20 minutes to Hamamatsucho Station, leaving every 10 minutes almost around the clock.
 Keikyu’s limousine buses run regularly from Haneda airport to key points in the city.
-For Tokyo city centre, it takes approx. 40 minutes.
+For Tokyo city centre, it takes about 40 minutes.

 Arrival Guides Logo